TraianAlex/lar56-vue2/readme.md

-# Laravel PHP Framework with Vue
+# Laravel PHP Framework with Vue :shipit:

 ## The Gibberish
 This is vue playground project for random vue things.
 I followed  [The Laracast](https://laracasts.com/series/learn-vue-2-step-by-step/)